 Our Premier Optical opticians and local optometrists are available for contact lens consultation appointments.
 Through a series of prescription assessments, eye curvature measurements, and testing of eye health, we can then select the most appropriate contact lenses with the greatest wear comfort.
-Contact Lens wear is a year-round experience with several assessments, All assessments, including the initial consultation, are free of charge here at Premier Optical.
+Contact Lens wear is a year-round experience with several assessments, All on going assessments are free of charge here at Premier Optical.

 Types of Contact Lenses in Waterloo

 There are several types of contact lenses available at our contact lens clinic in Waterloo to fit different vision and lifestyle requirements.
 Remember, not every brand suits everyone.
 We have explained, the various types of contact lenses available, to help you see which type might be the right one for you.
 New to contact lenses or unsure how they work?
 Read more on our blog about How to Insert and Remove contact lenses.

 Daily Disposable Lenses

 These single-use disposable contact lenses are the most convenient lens choice, to be removed and discarded at the end of each day.
 Daily disposable contact lenses are convenient as they do not require lens cleaning, but most importantly they are healthy because there are no deposit build-ups and no risk of overnight wear.
 They are an ideal option for sports use and active lifestyle and are available in sphere, astigmatism, and multifocal powers.

 Bi-Weekly Disposable Lenses

 These are contact lenses that are replaced every other week.
 Bi-weekly disposable contact lenses offer a balance between frequent replacement and comfort.
 They bridge the benefits of daily disposable and monthly contact lenses.
 They need to be removed every night and cleaned daily with the recommended contact lens solution.
 Bi-weekly lenses are available in sphere, astigmatism, multifocal powers and colours as well.

 Monthly Disposable Lenses